 GSTC SUSTAINABLE HOTEL COURSE

-The GSTC Sustainable Hotels Course is designed for hospitality and accommodation professionals, and provides practical insights into sustainability practices for hotels.
-Delivered as a 2-week-long facilitated and interactive online course, the GSTC Sustainable Hotels Course features expert presentations, useful resources, and real-life industry examples and lessons on applying sustainability best practices.
+The GSTC Sustainable Hotel Course is designed for hospitality and accommodation professionals, and provides practical insights into sustainability practices for hotels.
+Delivered as a 2-week-long facilitated and interactive online course, the GSTC Sustainable Hotel Course features expert presentations, useful resources, and real-life industry examples and lessons on applying sustainability best practices.